Update you browser

 Above image credit: Lisa Hall and Hannah Kemp-Welch, We are just animals, humans, and machines getting on together in specific lifeworlds.
 Site-specific sound work in Finsbury Park made for mobile phones, Furtherfield, London.
 MA Curating Contemporary Art Graduate Project 2021.

-Please register your interest for future course dates.
+Please submit your application for our 2025 dates.

 About the course